 Usually, a standard PR application takes approximately four to six months to be fully processed.
 However, some submissions may take longer, depending on the type of application and validity of the submitted documents.

 Paul Immigrations is an immigration consultancy firm based in Singapore that specialises in the application of Singapore Permanent Residence.
-With the expertise and comprehensive knowledge of their consultants, they have maintained a high success rate over the years.
+With expertise and comprehensive knowledge of their consultants, they have maintained a high success rate over the years.

 How Paul Immigrations Can Help?